Medical Educator is continuously updating its content and its services.

-In a direct response to a query from one of our members we thought we’d put a blog up about the classic ‘Honey and Mumford’ styles of learning: theorists, activists, reflectors and pragmatists.
+In a direct response to a query from one of our members we thought we’d put a poll up about the classic ‘Honey and Mumford’ styles of learning: theorists, activists, reflectors and pragmatists.
+If you have no idea then that’s fair enough…

 Imagine talking about a new finger-prick blood glucose monitor (BM monitor)